mvenouziou/Capstone-Project-Text-Generation/README.md

 - model files available at https://github.com/mvenouziou/Project-Text-Generation.
 - See credits /attributions below

+### Python / Google Colab
+This directory includes an ipnyb file to run the entire program through Google Colab.
+For clarity, I have also included the model paramaters and architecture as python files.
+(Their code is already included in the full ipnyb file.)

 ### What's New?
 *(These items are original in the sense that I personally have not seen them at the original time of coding.
 Citations are below for content I have seen elsewhere.)*